eddmann/eddmann.github.io/_posts/2016/2016-01-20-binary-search-trees-in-clojure.md

 ## Removal

-Removing a given value from the tree requires a little more work than its' insertion counterpart.
+Removing a given value from the tree requires a little more work than its insertion counterpart.
-However, `cond` (again) allows us to clearly document these actions, handling the three different states the given values Node could be in.
+However, `cond` (again) allows us to clearly document these actions, handling the three different states the given node could be in.
-Note that the third state requires the use of the followingly documented `min` function.
+Note that the third state requires the use of the documented `min` function below.

 ```clojure
 (defn remove [{:keys [el left right] :as tree} value]